 The Journey Continues

-These Sisters of St Joseph were initially referred to as ‘black’ Josephites in contrast to the ‘brown’ because of the colour of habits worn; today we refer to the groups as the Federation Sisters and the Central Josephites.
+These Sisters of Saint Joseph were initially referred to as ‘black’ Josephites in contrast to the ‘brown’ because of the colour of habits worn; today we refer to the groups as the Federation Sisters and the Central Josephites.

 The past forty years have seen a gradual movement towards unity.
 The Leaders of both groups have directly worked for this.